When I decided to go vegan I didn’t know the difference between plant and animal proteins yet alone what an amino acid was.

 Vegetable or plant proteins on the other hand are low in calories and fats and pack a punch when it comes to vitamins and minerals, but they are lower in essential amino acids.
-It takes selective eating, and more of it, to get all you need if you are on a plant-based diet.

 However, you don't need to get all those 9 essential amino acids in a single meal or even single day for them to create complete protein during digestion.
 They can hang around in your body up to three days until they get introduced to other essential aminos, have a party, and make complete protein.

 Let’s go through some introductions as to who these amino acids are, what they actually do and what foods you can find them in.